kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-09-expose-and-secure-workload-with-certificate.md

    ```
    This call should return the code `200` response.

-4. Create Virtual service that will add X-CLIENT-SSL headers to incoming requests:
+4. Create VirtualService that will add X-CLIENT-SSL headers to incoming requests:
    ```bash
    cat <<EOF | kubectl apply -f -
    apiVersion: networking.istio.io/v1alpha3